 2002 - Introductory counselling certificate, Thomas Danby College, Leeds

 As males are generally seen as the stronger and less vulnerable sex this gives many boys and men an added difficulty to overcome, particularly when they have experienced sexual violence/abuse.
-When boys and men do not have the space to talk about their issues and appropriately express their emotions it can result in outbursts of uncontrollable rage, severe anxiety, chronic depression and in some cases the manifestation of a physical ailment.
+When males do not have the space to talk about their issues or appropriately express their emotions it can result in outbursts of uncontrollable rage, severe anxiety, chronic depression and in some cases the manifestation of a physical ailment.
 Males who have experienced sexual violence/abuse sometimes believe their masculinity has been attacked and that asking for help and seeking support is another threat to their masculinity.
-It is important to remember that when men talk about their problems and express their feelings this is not a sign of weakness, it is a sign of strength.
+It is important to remember that when males talk about their problems and express their emotions it is not a sign of weakness, it is a sign of strength.

 Between 2013 and 2015 I also managed a project working with child sexual exploitation (CSE) organisations across the country helping them develop their services for boys.
 The number of boys referred for support increased from 91 to 249 across 20 local authorities.
 I have also developed and implemented various national initiatives, resources and campaigns aimed at tackling the sexual exploitation of boys.
 I have appeared in local and national media highlighting the issues faced by men and boys who are raped, abused and sexually exploited and I have contributed to research and various publications including 'Children and Young People Now' and 'Inside Man' by Dan Bell and Glen Poole.